Price-to-earnings (P/E) ratio

 How to calculate the P/E ratio using a balance sheet

-Sample calculations of P/E ratio
+Other sample calculations of the P/E ratio

 Company A